banidrum/banidrum/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a back-end developer and an undergraduate Computer Science student.
 At the moment I'm working with microservices using the following stack: Node.js, Typescript, Nest.js, Express, Docker and Kubernetes.

 I'm currently studying AWS and Golang.
+I have a growing interest in platform engineering and infrastructure.

 My interests right now are cloud computing and distributed systems.

 I write some things on [dev.to](https://dev.to/banidrum)

-I guess that's it for now! 😋

 ### Get in touch